PLeVasseur/plog/articles/021-power-of-spaced-repetition.md

 ### Learning an engineering concept (Kalman filters)

-A number of years back I needed to learn more about how Kalman filters worked while working on Automoated Driving systems.
+A number of years back I needed to learn more about how Kalman filters worked while working on Automated Driving systems.
 I had a background in Computer Science, but not in how these worked.

 I used [Kalman and Bayesian Filters in Python](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python) (KBFP) as my resource for learning more about them.
 KBFP was super helpful as the book is structured as a [Jupyter Notebook](https://jupyter.org/), with interactive plots and figures you can manipulate to make the concepts stick.